renovatebot/renovate/docs/usage/configuration-options.md

 Dotfiles are included.

 Optional field which defaults to any non-ignored file in the repo (`**/*` glob pattern).
-Specify a custom value for this if you wish to exclude certain files which are modified by your `postUpgradeTasks` and you don't want committed.
+Specify a custom value for this if you wish to exclude certain files which are modified by your `postUpgradeTasks` and you do not want committed.

 ### executionMode